jrockway/pmerge/README.md

 existing data on b.fifo):

     $ echo "This is A" > a.fifo
      Hello, world.

-Since the "merge specification" is read from STDIN, no merge is performed, and what was in STDIN before is printed again.
-If we change the data in STDIN's "buffer" to something with a merge spec, the merge is actually performed:
+Right now, this is a "no op", since the "merge specification" is read from STDIN, and the data on STDIN didn't specify anything to merge (with `[_#]` margers).
+So in this case, whatever was in STDIN's "buffer" before is printed again.
+If we change the data in STDIN's buffer to something with a merge spec, the merge is actually
+performed:

     > This will merge A into here -> "[_1]"
      This will merge A into here -> "This is A"

 Now when we write to a.fifo again: